 Upon completion of the six-month follow-up period for our feasibility trial, we submitted the trial's clinical data to the FDA in November 2011.
 In November 2012, the FDA provided us with unconditional approval to initiate a pivotal trial.
-We currently anticipate that enrollment of our pivotal trial will begin during the first half of 2013.
+Enrollment of our pivotal trial began during September 2013.
 Completion of the pivotal trial could be delayed, and adverse events during the trial could cause us to modify the existing design, repeat or terminate the trial.
 If the trial is delayed, if it must be repeated or if it is terminated, our costs associated with the trial will increase, and it will take us longer to obtain regulatory approvals and commercialize the C-Pulse System, if we are able to do so at all.
 Our pivotal trial also may be suspended or terminated at any time by regulatory authorities or by us.
 FDA scrutiny of IDE applications has intensified in recent years, increasing the risk of delay or failure.

-If we commence and complete our pivotal clinical trial, we must demonstrate the safety and efficacy of the C-Pulse System by meeting the trial's endpoints before we can commercialize the C-Pulse System in the United States.
+If we complete our pivotal clinical trial, we must demonstrate the safety and efficacy of the C-Pulse System by meeting the trial's endpoints before we can commercialize the C-Pulse System in the United States.
 Our inability to achieve the safety or efficacy endpoints in the pivotal trial could delay our timeline for obtaining regulatory approval to commercialize our system or prevent us from obtaining such regulatory approval altogether.